-With the promulgation of the CSL, the Chinese data protection and cybersecurity legal regime has taken shape rapidly.
-Moreover, the draft versions of the Data Security Law and Personal Information Protection Law have been published to solicit public opinion.
-They are expected to be passed soon and will provide more detailed requirements on data localisation and cross-border data transfer.
+With the promulgation of the CSL, DSL and PIPL, the Chinese data protection and cybersecurity legal regime is taking shape rapidly.
+Moreover, as the CII Regulations have also been issued, it is expected that the detailed categories of ‘critical information infrastructure’ will be published by relevant regulatory authorities of different industries and sectors in the near future.
 Companies doing business in China need to keep a close eye on developments in this area to stay compliant.

-11 Article 6 of the Measures for the Administration of the Real-Name Receipt and Delivery of Mails and Express Mails
+Article 6 of the Measures for the Administration of the Real-Name Receipt and Delivery of Mails and Express Mails.

 Article 10 of the Measures for the Administration of Population Health Information; article 30 of the National Health and Medical Big Data Standards, Safety and Service Management Measures (trial); article 7 of the Administrative Regulations on Human Genetic Resources of the People’s Republic of China.

 Article 27 of the Interim Measures for the Administration of Online Taxi Booking Business Operations and Services.

 Article 34 of the Regulation on Map Management.

 Article 11 of Several Provisions on Vehicle Data Security Management (for Trial Implementation).

 See ‘China: Privacy’, ‘Regulatory bodies’ in this book.